Is It Just Me, Or Have People Gotten Ruder? (It’s Both)

 The internet served as a lifeline during the pandemic, enabling us to substitute traditional forms of communication at a time when opportunities for in-person interaction in public or work settings were scarce.
 Connecting with friends became limited to phone and video calls.
 Across the country, many employees transitioned to working from home.
 Additionally, delivery services emerged as the new norm for running errands.
 Even as pandemic restrictions have eased and we can once again socialize in person, the collective reliance on technology that we developed throughout the pandemic continues to this day.

-We can examine the impact of in-home isolation on the perceived increase in rudeness from two perspectives.
-The first perspective considers how lockdowns have influenced the behavior of Americans towards one another.
+We can examine the impact of in-home isolation on the perceived increase in rudeness from two views for how lockdowns have influenced the behavior of Americans towards one another which are behavior-first and perception-first perspectives.
 I will refer to these as the ‘Behavioral’ and ‘Perceptive’ lenses, respectively.

 The behavioral lens is quite straightforward.
 Socializing is a skill, and like any skill, it requires practice to develop and maintain.
 While technology has allowed us to stay connected during the pandemic, many aspects of social behavior are lost over the screen.
 So, when the only in-person interactions you have are with your immediate family and the occasional DoorDash delivery driver, it is understandable that people may not be as considerate or attuned to how they treat others as they once were.